Smith42/astroddpm/README.md

 The full code and trained models will be released once the review process is concluded.

+## This Galaxy/APOD Does Not Exist

+More galaxies can be found <a href="http://mjjsmith.com/thisgalaxydoesnotexist">here</a>.

+We also used a DDPM to generate fake <a href="https://apod.nasa.gov/">Astronomy Picture Of the Day imagery.</a>
+<a href="http://mjjsmith.com/thisapoddoesnotexist">Check it out.</a>

 ## Citing

 If you find this work useful please consider citing our paper: